bukankalengkaleng/laravel-packages/README.EN.md

 ## Description

-A collection of Laravel must-have packages.
+A collection of (personal choice) Laravel must-have packages.

 ## Motivation